alauda/alauda-devops-pipeline-plugin/README.md

     def maps = alaudaDevops.selector( 'dc', [ microservice: 'maps' ] )

     // Model the source objects using the 'exportable' flag to strip cluster
-    // specific information from the objects (i.e. like 'oc export'). def objs = maps.objects( exportable:true )
+    // specific information from the objects (i.e. like 'kubectl export'). def objs = maps.objects( exportable:true )

     // Modify the models as you see fit.